mozilla-iam/mozilla-iam/DECISION-MAKING.md

 The IAM DRI is responsible for maintaining this file (module owners) and is the ultimate decision maker.
 The DRI is also responsible for the project's success or failure.
 DRIs are responsible for drafting the high-level miletones, roadmap and resolving issues or problems.

-- IAM DRI: Jason Falivene
+- IAM DRI: Brian Pitts
-- DinoPark DRI: Hermina Condei
+- DinoPark DRI: Brian Pitts

 # _Mozilla IAM_ Modules Owners